 (a) A licensee acting as a designated agent shall advise a consumer in writing, no later than beginning to work as a designated agent on behalf of the consumer, of the following:

 (1) That a designated agency relationship exists,

 unless there is written agreement between the sponsoring broker and the consumer providing for a different agency relationship; and

-(2) The name or names of his or her designated agent
+(2) The name or names of the designated agent or

 (b) The licensee representing the consumer shall discuss with the consumer the sponsoring broker's compensation and policy with regard to